LuceStudio/tacofancy/base_layers/pork_belly.md

 * Chop vegetables into 1/2 inch pieces
 * Heat a large dutch oven over medium high-heat with a few tablespoons of olive oil
 * Sear the pork, fat side down, until golden brown and crispy
-* Flip pork and add the carrots, celery, red onion, fennel, fennel seeds, beer and season with salt
+* Flip pork and add the carrots, celery, red onion, fennel, fennel seeds, Coke and season with salt
 * Bring to a boil
 * Transfer meat to the preheated oven and cook, uncovered, for 1.5 to 2 hours